+Indigo is dying by hand.
 Indigo – the primary use for indigo is as a dye for cotton yarn, which is mainly for the production of denim cloth for blue jeans.
 On average, a pair of blue jean trousers requires 3 – 12 g of indigo.
-Small amounts are used for dyeing wool and silk.
-Read more..
+Small amounts for dyeing wool and silk.

-Other fibres can be found on the composition label of fabrics containing recycled materials.
-Many of the fabrics produced in the Italian area of Prato are made using yarns spun from blends of reclaimed wool and, of course, other fibres,
+Other fibre is a term of the composition label of fabrics containing recycled materials.
+Many of the textiles produced in the Italian area of Prato are made using yarns spun from blends of recycled wool and, of course, other fibres.

-The perennial stalk producing ramie plant has been cultivated in eastern Asia for fibre since prehistoric times.
-Growing 3-8 feet high, with heart-shaped leaves, the plant’s fibre was used in fabric in ancient Egypt and was known in Europe during the middle Ages.
-Read more..
+Ramie fibre the perennial stalk producing plant has been cultivated in eastern Asia for fibre since prehistoric times.
+3-8 feet high, with heart-shaped leaves, the plant’s texture was used in the fabric in ancient Egypt and was known in Europe during the Middle Ages.